 I have learned that cheesy cliches really do work.
 Everything has its time and into each life a little rain must fall.
 This too will pass.
 Well the passing bit, certainly.
 Boy Three has just entered the turn-everything-I-touch-to-if-not-shit-then-at-least-a-sticky-broken-mess stage.
 With Boys One and Two comfortably into relative civilisation, the return to the feral has come as something of a shock.
 The sight of Boy Three experimenting happily with a box of out-of-date eggs he had fished out of the bin was a turning point.
 I must now batten down the hatches, hold on tight, reject nice things and try to find the funny side.
 It will pass.

 I was further reminded of this when a friend sought advice about her daughter who is reluctant to go to parties.
-I don't really blame her... bad parties are the pits.
+I don’t really blame her… bad parties are the pits.
 Yeuw, fish paste sandwiches and charades, anyone?
-However, it's bad form to pull your pretty frock over your head and howl like a banshee.
-Or, at least at most parties I've ever been too.
+Not to mention, of course hangovers at the parties were a regular thing, that’s why we have to learn more here on how to avoid it.
+However, it’s bad form to pull your pretty frock over your head and howl like a banshee.
+Or, at least at most parties I’ve ever been too.
 I remember Boy One sobbing as I tried to coax him into the softplay ball pit with his chums.
 I quickly gave up on the grounds it was no fun for either of us.
-Now, he's rediscovered his party mojo and is quite happy to join the fray.
+Now, he’s rediscovered his party mojo and is quite happy to join the fray.
 It only took nine years.

 I’m glad I learned to touchtype and to drive – both of these things make my life easier and quicker – although not if you try to do them at the same time.